2 Kings 18

 2 Kings 18:9-12The Fall of Samaria - A Warning

 9And it came to pass in the fourth year of king Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel, that Shalmaneser king of Assyria came up against Samaria, and besieged it.
-10And at the end of three years they took it: even in the sixth year of Hezekiah, in the ninth year of Hoshea king of Israel, Samaria was taken.
-11And the king of Assyria did carry away Israel unto Assyria, and put them in Halah and in Habor by the river of Gozan, and in the cities of the Medes: 12Because they obeyed not the voice of the Lord their God, but transgressed his covenant, and all that Moses the servant of the Lord commanded, and would not hear them, nor do them.
+10And at the end of three years they took it: even in the sixth year of Hezekiah, that is the ninth year of Hoshea king of Israel, Samaria was taken.
+11And the king of Assyria did carry away Israel unto Assyria, and put them in Halah and in Habor by the river of Gozan, and in the cities of the Medes: 12Because they obeyed not the voice of the LORD their God, but transgressed his covenant, and all that Moses the servant of the LORD commanded, and would not hear them, nor do them.

 The text pauses to remind us of the fate of the northern kingdom, Israel.
 Samaria fell to Assyria in the sixth year of Hezekiah's reign - a catastrophe witnessed from Jerusalem, a visible proof of what happens when a nation turns from the Lord.
 The northern kingdom was conquered, its people carried away into exile, never to return.
 The explanation is clear: they disobeyed the Lord's voice, transgressed His covenant.
 This is a sober reminder for Judah.
 The same fate awaits any nation that abandons the God of their fathers.